-Bomaderry Community Preschool is a nut aware preschool.
-Please do not send any food that contain nuts or nut products in any form.
+Bomaderry Community Pre-school is a nut aware pre-school.
+Please do not send food that includes peanuts, peanut butter or any kind of nuts.

 Special Dietary Requirements

 Please note all special dietary requirements on your child's enrolment form.